-In Clyde, a downward annual trend of -3.1% in wintertime PM{10} has resulted in winter means decreasing to about 34 μ g/m3.
+In Clyde, a downward annual trend of -3.1% in wintertime PM{10} has resulted in winter means decreasing to approximately 34 μg/m3.
 Exceedance values have also decreased over the monitoring timeframe by about -3% each year.

-Results of the smoothed trend analysis (Figure 29) show a marked decrease in the upper 95th percentile monthly means, which has probably led to the reduction in the number of days exceeding the NESAQ.
+Results of the smoothed trend analysis (Figure 29) show a marked decrease in the upper 95th percentile monthly means which has likely led to the reduction in the number of days exceeding the NESAQ

-Figure 29.
-Smoothed trend analysis of PM10 concentrations: Clyde
+Figure 29. smoothed trend analysis for PM10 concentrations in Clyde.